 The Healthy Relationships Initiative involves a partnership between Phillips Foundation and The University of North Carolina at Greensboro (UNCG).
 Our interdisciplinary team members from UNCG bring together a diverse set of knowledge and skills to work toward HRI’s mission to promote happy, healthy, and safe relationships in Guilford County.
 Read more about our UNCG team members below, and please visit our Meet Our Partners page for more information about other organizations involved in this community-wide initiative.

-Christine Murray, Ph.D., LPC, LMFT, is the Healthy Relationships Initiative Director.
+Christine Murray, Ph.D., LCMHC, LMFT, directs the Healthy Relationships Initiative.
 Christine believes that safe, healthy relationships are a fundamental human right for all members of society.
-This belief shapes her research, teaching, and service through her work as a Professor in the UNCG Department of Counseling and Educational Development, where she is the Coordinator for the Couple and Family Counseling Track.
+This belief guides her work as a the Director of the Center for Youth, Family, and Community Partnerships at the University of North Carolina at Greensboro.
+Previously, she served for 14 years as a professor in the UNCG Department of Counseling and Educational Development, where she was the Coordinator for the Couple and Family Counseling Track.
 Most of her recent work has centered on strengthening community responses to intimate partner violence and other forms of abusive relationships.
 For example, she is the Co-Founder of the See the Triumph Campaign, which is a research-based social media campaign that highlights the stories of hundreds of survivors of past abuse.
 Locally, she serves on the Executive Committee for the Guilford County Family Justice Center and is a frequent writer and speaker on the subject of domestic violence.

 Christine’s publications include over 60 published or in-press peer-reviewed journal articles, as well as four books: (a) Just Engaged: Prepare for Your Marriage before You Say “I Do”, published in 2008 by Adams Media, (b) Responding to Family Violence: A Research-Based Guide for Mental Health Professionals, with co-author Dr. Kelly Graves, which was released in September 2012 by Routledge Mental Health, (c) Sexuality Counseling: Theory, Research, and Practice, with co-authors Drs.
 Amber Pope and Benjamin Willis, published by Sage Publications in January 2016, and (d) Overcoming the Stigma Surrounding Intimate Partner Violence, with co-author, Dr. Allison Crowe, which was released by Routledge Mental Health in November 2016.